-Putting your money to work by investing in socially and environmentally responsible companies is not only the right thing to do but, as we will find out, it can be incredibly profitable.
+Putting your money to work by investing in environmentally socially responsible (ESG) companies is not only the right thing to do but, as we will find out, it can be incredibly profitable.

 What is ESG Investing?